large-scale-gxe-methods/GEM/README.md

 ## Installation
 Library Dependencies:
 * BLAS/LAPACK.
 For top performance, we recommend that the BLAS/LAPACK libraries are linked with optimized math routine libraries such as the Math Kernal Library (MKL) on Intel processors.
 For AMD processors, ATLAS or OPENBLAS may be better alternatives.
 * Boost C++ libraries.
 GEM links the following Boost libraries  ```boost_program_options boost_thread boost_system boost_filesystem boost_iostreams``` that will need to be installed prior to executing the makefile.
-* Zlib for BGEN files with zlib compression type.
-* ZSTD for BGEN v1.3 formats.
+Users on macOS may need to replace -lboost_thread with -lboost_thread-mt

 <br />